LicensePro

 How to Apply: Step-by-Step

-Check Tucson Zoning Requirements
+Check Tucson zoning requirements

-Before applying, verify that your business location in Tucson's Pima County is properly zoned for your intended use.
-Contact the Tucson planning department.
+Before applying, verify your business location in Tucson's Pima County is properly zoned for your intended use.
+Contact the Tucson planning department for a zoning verification letter.

 Collect all necessary paperwork including fire safety inspection request form, building layout and emergency exits diagram, fire suppression system information.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your Tucson Business